by Bruce Dunlavy

 At this point, there was still opportunity to avoid what happened.
 The airline could have tried to find another way to get the crew to Louisville.
-Their compensation offer could have been increased until four people accepted.
+Their compensation offer to passengers could have been increased until four people accepted.
 United did not do either of those, however, and it was then that they crossed the Rubicon by announcing an involuntary bump.
 Once the announcement was made, there would be no going back.
 About 40,000 passengers a year are involuntary bumped, making up about eight percent of all bumps (the rest are voluntary).
 One supposes that refusals are rare.
 In this case it happened on the third selection of four.

 With Dao’s unanticipated refusal, UA was in a bad situation.
 If they backed down and chose someone else instead of Dao, it would have been clear to all that if any chosen passengers refused, they would be allowed to stay.
 This makes the involuntary bump meaningless, in fact nonexistent.
 Federal law makes it a felony to “assault or intimidate” a flight crew, but it is uncertain whether refusing to follow their orders is ipso facto criminal.
 But with Dao refusing orders, UA called on law enforcement.

 Once the airport security police boarded the aircraft, another no-return juncture was reached.
 Those officers were not going to get off that plane empty-handed.
 One way or another, Dao would not remain on board.
 One thing that is certain about police forces.
 When they tell you to comply, you will comply or they will make you comply.
 A response of “No, I won’t” does nothing for you, because they will not allow people to flout their directives or their authority is gone for good.
 The mindset of law enforcement officers is exemplified in this video clip from the 1990s television series Homicide: Life on the Street, in which a character played by Clark Johnson explains it in no uncertain terms.